Best cheap electric toothbrush

 Philips Sonicare ProtectiveClean 4100 Rechargeable Electric Toothbrush

 This gentle, effective electric toothbrush uses sonic technology to remove up to seven times more plaque than a manual toothbrush.
-It also has a pressure sensor that helps keep you from brushing too hard on your teeth and gums.
-The rechargeable battery can last for up to 14 days too.
+It has a pressure sensor that helps keep you from brushing too hard on your teeth and gums.
+The rechargeable battery can last for up to 14 days.

 Sold by Amazon

-Oral-B Pro 1000 Rechargeable Electric Toothbrush
+Oral-B Kids Electric Toothbrush

-With its 3D cleaning power, this electric toothbrush both pulses and oscillates to remove plaque at the gum line more effectively.
-The in-handle timer helps you remember to brush for the dentist-recommended 2 minutes.
-The battery life light also makes it easy to know when it’s time to recharge.
+Featuring characters from “Frozen,” this electric toothbrush for kids is sure to encourage little ones to brush their teeth.
+It removes 75% more plaque than a standard manual toothbrush and has a gentle mode that some kids prefer.

 Sold by Amazon